numbbo/coco/README.md

 (but see also below). coco_problem_t defines a benchmark function instance (in a given dimension), and is called via coco_evaluate_function.

+# Building the Code
 Building of the code is done by merging/amalgamation of all C-code into a single C file, coco.c (by calling do.py, see below).
 Like this it becomes very simple to include/use the code in different projects.

-Description by folder:
+# Description by folder:

 o the do.py file in the root folder is a tool to build the entire distribution (like a make file, maybe it should rather have been named make.py).
 It has switches for just building some languages etc, e.g.

     ./do.py build  # builds all
     ./do.py build-python
     ./do.py build-c

 are valid commands (on a Linux or OSX shell). do.py is a neat and simplifying replacement for make.